 You can visit the castle during the day or hire it during the evening, if you dare to discover what lurks around at night.
 Check out the Carew Castle website for details on upcoming events, including witch hunts and ghost tours!

 Originally built in 1530, the walls of Llancaiach Fawr Grade 1 listed manor house hold centuries of secrets.
 The house has been restored and furnished to accurately reflect its Tudor heritage, but the authentic atmosphere goes far beyond that, with regular reports of strange experiences in every room of the house.
 Steel yourself for strong odours of violet, lavender and even roast beef.

 Ghost tours of the venue include a 90-minute tour of the manor by candlelight to hear true stories of uncanny things that have happened to staff and visitors over the years.
-There are also family ghost tours suitable for children aged 12-15, a ghost tour with a meal option and a tour with a full paranormal guide and sensors to detect any uninvited guests.
+There are also family ghost tours suitable for young people aged 12-15, a ghost tour with a meal option and a tour with a full paranormal guide and sensors to detect any uninvited guests.

 Cardiff Castle, South Wales

 See Cardiff Castle from a different perspective with this night-time history and ghost tour.
 There's been a fort on this spot since Roman times so no surprise that the walls have soaked up some atmosphere.
 Prepare to be spooked as you hear about the strange sounds, paranormal phenomena and shadowy figures seen in the castle grounds after dark on this 2 hour torch-lit tour.
 The journey includes a walk of over 100 steps to the rarely-seen rooms at the top of the clock tower, where the 3rd Marquis of Bute apparently held ghost-summoning experiments.
 Find out how to book on the Dark Wales Tours website.